emidombek/nomada-photo/docs/README.md

      </details>

-About Page description of Code and Content (about.html):
+**About Page description of Code and Content (about.html):**

 - Head: Same content as the Gallery Landing and Destination Pages.

   - Body: Header (different hero image) and Footer are the same as the Gallery Landing and Destination Pages.

-  - Main: This section is divided into two parts: a text area and an image area.
+  - Main: This section contains a heading, a mini image gallery and a text area.

      <details>
       <summary>Click to view About Page Settings, Code Screenshots & Code Description</summary>